-EDAD 6160 The Elementary School Principal 3

-EDAD 6200 Organization and Administration

-Of the Secondary School 3

-EDCI 6180 Microcomputer Technology in

-Primary and Elementary Schools 3

-EDCI 7040 Comparative Education 3

-EDCI 7080 Curriculum Theory 3

-B. Reading Ed ucation -12 hours (Select from the li st below)
+B. Reading Education -12 hours (Select from the list below)

 EDRD 5800 Linguistic Applications to Teaching

 Language Arts 3

 EDRD 5870 Interpreting Research Findings

 Into Classroom Practice 3

 EDRD 6090 Teaching Adults to Read and Write 3

 EDRD 6200 Directed Individual Study of

 Instructional Strategies in

 Reading 1-3

 EDRD 6210 Directed Individual Study in

 Supervising (A,B,& C)Reading

 Instruction and/or Programs

 (can be repeated) 1-3

 EDRD 6220 Directed Individual Study of

 Individualized (A,B,& C)Clinical

+Procedures 1-3

+EDRD 6500 Investigating Reading and Writing

+Processes 3

+EDRD 7100 Internship in Supervision of

+Reading(A,B,& C)Instruction

+and/or Programs 1-3

-Electives - 12 hours (Electives must be taken outside of the student's major field.
+Electives - 12 hours (Electives must be taken outside of the candidates' major field.
 It is suggested that EDAD 7000 be taken immediately prior to or during the first semester of enrollment in EDCI 8100.)